zepedromvramiao/Portfolio/PowerApps/README.md

 # Gym Management Power App
 This Power App is designed to facilitate equipment issue tracking.

+## Getting Started:
+Access Power Apps and sign in with your Microsoft account.
+Import .msapp file into Power Apps (App_Phone for phone and App_Tablet for tablet version) Publish the app to Power Apps for use on mobile devices and tablets.
+For detailed instructions on customization and deployment, refer to the documentation provided within the Power App project.

+## Technical Documentation:
+Check the Documentation folder for technical documentation generated using PowerDocu.
+The documentation provides insights into the app's structure, functionality, and customization options.

 ## Features:
 Report equipment issues: log equipment problems and track maintenance status.